 Where do your photo shoots typically take place?

-My standard photo shoots can either happen at your home or at a third party location of your choice.
+My sessions can either happen at your home or at an outdoor location of your choice.
 I love heading out into nature, letting your kids play and get dirty, run and be free!

 My in home sessions emphasize candid moments, while on location (a park, etc..) will provide you with a slightly more traditional/posed gallery.